saahiyo/txt-img-sdxl/README.md

 ## Configuration

-The application uses configuration files to manage API endpoints and default parameters:

-- `src/config.js` - Frontend configuration
+### Centralized Frontend Configuration

+All frontend API endpoints and default generation parameters are now sourced from [`src/config.js`](src/config.js).
+This file is the single source of truth for:

+- The API base URL (`API_BASE_URL`)
+- Default generation parameters (`DEFAULT_PARAMS`)

+If you want to change the default negative prompt, style preset, aspect ratio, output format, or seed, simply edit the values in `src/config.js`.
+To point the frontend to a different backend API, update `API_BASE_URL` in the same file.

+**Note:** There are no longer any hardcoded API URLs or default generation values in `App.jsx`—all such settings are imported from `config.js`.

+### Backend and Environment Variables
 - `api/generate.js` - Serverless function configuration
 - `env.example` - Example environment variables

-You can customize the API URL, port, and default generation parameters by modifying these files.
+You can customize the backend API URL and other environment variables by modifying these files as needed.